julianogm/julianogm/README.md

 #### Quote of the week:
 <!-- quote_marker -->
-> "God's most lordly gift to man is decency of mind." - Aeschylus
+> "The computer can't tell you the emotional story.
+It can give you the exact mathematical design, but what's missing is the eyebrows." - Frank Zappa